 Frequently Asked Questions (“FAQ”) The boards of the North Manchester Chamber of Commerce (“Chamber”) and Manchester Main Street (“Main Street”) propose to join together and create a streamlined organization with the strength and agility to take advantage of opportunities and address challenges impacting our community.

 What is the name of the proposed new organization?
-Updated 6/14/18 The new organization that unifies the Chamber and Main Street will have a new name that exemplifies the mission and vision of the consolidated organization.
-The process for determining this new name is underway.
+Updated 8/30/2018 The new organization that unifies the Chamber and Main Street will have a new name that exemplifies the mission and vision of the consolidated organization.
+The new organization will be called "Manchester Alive".

 What is the vision statement?
-Updated 6/14/18 Our vision is what we aspire to become, to achieve, to create: “Chamber/Main Street” will be recognized as a leader in creating a vibrant and inclusive community, promoting economic vitality, celebrating our historical legacy and fostering a dynamic future.
+Updated 8/30/18 Our vision is what we aspire to become, to achieve, to create: “Manchester Alive” will be recognized as a leader in creating a vibrant and inclusive community, promoting economic vitality, celebrating our historical legacy and fostering a dynamic future.

 What is driving the consolidation?
 The primary goals of the consolidation are: